duyvk99/vault-project/terraform/projects/users-management/README.md

 # Terraform Vault - Users Management
 ## Requirements
 - Install Terraform.
-- If you are using Terraform Cloud to save the state, you need to create a `backend.tf` file with the following format example.
+- If you are using Terraform Cloud to save the terraform state, you need to create a `backend.tf` file with the following format example.
 ```
 terraform {
   backend "remote" {